gatechain/gatechain-docs/en/README.md

 GateChain is a novel public chain.
 Its principal research has introduced many novel concepts that form the principle fundamentals for building complete self-consistency in assets safety.

-* <span id="na">Normal Account：Account similar to a Bitcoin address that can store assets and is suitable for daily use.
-An asset in this type of account can be sent instantly and is irreversible once confirmed on the blockchain.
-A lost private key can not be restored.</span>
+* <span id="na">Normal Account：Storage of assets, suitable for daily use.
+Assets in this type of account can be sent instantly and transactions are irreversible once confirmed on-chain.
+Lost private key can not be restored.</span>
-* <span id="va">Vault Account：GateChain’s novel creation.
-This is a new type of account that allows revocable transaction in the case of theft and private key restoration in the case of lost or damaged private key.
-Transfer of assets in this type of account have to wait for a preset period of time.
-It is suitable for storing and protecting a large amount of assets that are not for immediate use.</span>
+* <span id="va">Vault Account：A new type of account that features revocable transactions.
+Assets in this type of account are transferred after a preset delay.
+Suitable for storage and safekeeping of funds not ment for immediate use.</span>
-* <span id="rdp">Revocable Delay Period ：The time duration within which transaction transfer from vault account is revocable.
-During this time period (calculated by blocks), recovery of a transaction is possible by initiating a "revoke" operation to return the transaction to “Retrieval Account’. </span>
+* <span id="rdp">Revocable Delay Period：The time period during which a transaction from a vault account is revocable.
+During this period (calculated in blocks), recovery of funds is possible by initiating  a "revoke" request and have the funds sent to the “Retrieval Account’. </span>
-* <span id="ra">Retrieval Account：the preset account bound to a Vault Account.
-When a transaction in the vault account is revoked, the transaction asset will be moved to this account. </span>
+* <span id="ra">Retrieval Account：A predetermined account bound to the Vault Account.
+When a transaction is revoked, the assets will be transferred to this account. </span>
-* <span id="ch">Clearing Height：it is a future time.
-At the time when this future block height is hit, the asset in the account will allow clearing. </span>
+* <span id="ch">Clearing Height：A future block height.
+When this block height is reached, the assets in the account are transferred according to the account holders' instructions. </span>
-* <span id="revoke">Revoke: When the transaction initiated from Vault Account is still in the revocable delay period, the “revoke” operation can be initiated to return the asset to “Retrieval Account’. </span>
+* <span id="revoke">Revoke: When a transaction initiated from a Vault Account is still in the revocable delay period, “revoke” request can be initiated and the assets will be sent to the “Retrieval Account’. </span>
-* <span id="rt">Revocable Transaction：any transaction initiated from Vault Account is a revocable transaction, which allows for revoking to move the asset to “Retrieval Account” during the revocable delay period.
-After the revocable period, the transaction can not be revoked. </span>
+* <span id="rt">Revocable Transaction： A transaction initiated from a Vault Account is a revocable transaction, allowing assets to be transfered to the “Retrieval Account” instead of the original address.
+After the revocable period, transaction can not be revoked. </span>
-* <span id="irt">Irrevocable Transaction：Transactions initiated from Normal Account.
+* <span id="irt">Irrevocable Transaction：Transactions initiated from Normal Accounts.
 It is irreversible once it is confirmed by blockchain.</span>

 <!--### GateChain Address Types ###